Towards a Multi-Embodied Grasping Agent: Experiments

 \subsection{Single Embodiment Parallel Jaw Grasping}

-First, we evaluate the feasibility of our approach on the benchmark presented in OrbitGrasp \cite{huorbitgrasp} for $\textrm{SE(3)}$ grasp pose prediction of the Panda gripper in cluttered object scenes.
+First, we evaluate the feasibility of our approach on the benchmark presented in OrbitGrasp~\cite{huorbitgrasp} for $\textrm{SE(3)}$ grasp pose prediction of the Panda gripper in cluttered object scenes.
 For a direct comparison with OrbitGrasp~\cite{huorbitgrasp}, we reproduced its original dataset, which comprises 2,500 cluttered `pile' scenes containing approximately 2.5~million successful and 3.5~million unsuccessful grasps.
-Adhering to the original evaluation protocol, we assess the grasp success rate in a simulated de-cluttering procedure across 100 scenes.
-The results are presented in Table~\ref{tab:orbit} \footnote{Preliminary results of our model.
-The OrbitGrasp result is from the original publication~\cite{huorbitgrasp}.
-Final evaluation results are subject to change}.
-For the OrbitGrasp model, we select the variant with irreps up to $\ell=2$, as this aligns with our model's architecture and has near negligible performance differences to significantly more computationally expensive versions~\cite{huorbitgrasp}.
+Adhering to the original evaluation protocol, we assess the grasp success rate and declutter rate in a simulated decluttering procedure across 100 scenes.
+The results are presented in Table~\ref{tab:orbit}.
+For the OrbitGrasp model, we select the variant with irreps up to $\ell=2$, as this aligns with our model's architecture and has near-negligible performance differences to significantly more computationally expensive versions with higher $\ell-$types~\cite{huorbitgrasp}.

-The results show that while OrbitGrasp nearly saturates the success rate metric, our method remains competitive.
+The results show that while OrbitGrasp~\cite{huorbitgrasp} nearly saturates the success rate metric, our method remains competitive.
 Notably, our model achieves this performance despite being trained exclusively on successful grasps---utilizing less than half of the available grasp data---and without requiring scene normal or color information as input.
 Furthermore, there are two key methodological differences.
 First, our approach processes the full, high-resolution scene point cloud (15,000 points) at once, in contrast to OrbitGrasp which operates on multiple low-resolution scene patches of fewer than 1,000 points each.
 Second, the OrbitGrasp architecture is constrained to predicting per-point grasp scores along the object's surface normal.
 This inherent design choice limits its applicability to more general datasets, such as ours, where grasp poses can be freely positioned within the scene.